 The FOI Act covers access to documents that are held by the University, including documents:

 - Supplied to the University by an external organisation or individual.

-It is not only documents in paper form that are accessible.
-The word "documents" covers a broad range of media including maps, films, microfiche, photographs, computer printouts, emails, computer discs, tape recordings and videotapes.
+"Documents" can also cover a broad range of media including maps, films, microfiche, photographs, computer printouts, emails, computer discs, tape recordings and videotapes.